Table of Contents

 Note

-Assemble() returns a coroutine and needs to be started via StartCoroutine(IEnumerator).
+Assemble() returns a coroutine, which must be started via StartCoroutine(IEnumerator).

 AutoStart controls whether the session starts automatically.
-If AutoStart is true (the default value), the session will start automatically at MonoBehaviour.Start().
+If AutoStart is true (default value), the session starts automatically during MonoBehaviour.Start().

-The session can also be started manually, which requires setting AutoStart to false in advance.
-Then you can use StartSession() to start the session:
+Sessions can also be started manually by first setting AutoStart to false.
+Then use StartSession() to start the session:

 Session.StartSession();